⚡ Quick Verdict:

 📋 How to switch:

-- Export your contacts and deals from Salesforce as a CSV file
+- Export your contacts, leads, and opportunities from Salesforce as CSV files

-- Sign up for Close CRM’s 14-day free trial and use their free migration tool
+- Start a 14-day free trial on Close CRM and use the free migration tool

 🔄 Switching from Close CRM to Salesforce?